Celebration brings all people together - Vanderhoof Omineca ExpressVanderhoof Omineca Express

 “When we do that we show our love and respect to the world,” said Prince, adding that bringing back traditional beliefs is an important part of healing.

 “And our beliefs are those four things: to be loving, to be kind, to be respectful and to be caring, and that means of all things,” said Prince.
-“The foundation of the all nations is just to bring people together, to show our own people that we can have fun and also to show the world our culture, and to bring our bring our nationalities together.
+“The foundation of the All Nations (Gathering) is just to bring people together, to show our own people that we can have fun and also to show the world our culture, and to bring our bring our nationalities together.”

 The weekend features a range of entertainment, including: storytelling, drum groups, dance groups, games, Lahal and kids activities.